-Save the Rhino's grant-making guidelines
+Save the Rhino's grant-making policy

 This page sets out what Save the Rhino International (SRI) will and won’t fund / fundraise for under each of its five rhino conservation strategies.

 Strategy 1: Raising funds to protect and increase rhino numbers and population distribution in African and Asian range states